This page provides an overview of the new enterprise APIs, features, and behavior changes that are available in the Android P developer preview.

 0. Profile owners can only receive manufacturer information (by passing

-- Prevent device users from mis-using enterprise keys by calling
+- Prevent device users from misusing enterprise keys (in non-enterprise tasks)

 By combining these new APIs, enterprises can securely identify devices and confirm their integrity before providing access: